During a stroke, time is of the essence. Call emergency services and get to the hospital immediately.

 - If you’re caring for someone else having a stroke, make sure they’re in a safe, comfortable position.
 Preferably, this should be lying on one side with their head slightly raised and supported in case they vomit.

 - Check to see if they’re breathing.
-If they're not breathing at all, perform CPR.
+If they’re not breathing, perform CPR.
 If they’re having difficulty breathing, loosen any constrictive clothing, such as a tie or scarf.

 - Talk in a calm, reassuring manner.